moshix/CP-67-CMS-Source/README.md

 As of today (October 2020) there are some ^L control chars here and there which need to be cleaned up, but the code is all there in its' beauty for posterity.
 I will take care of that in a second step.

+the CMSMacros.txt file contains all the macros needed for the assembler to assemble the source.
+The other file contains the source code listings after a clean assembly.

 thanks

 Moshix